Skip to main content

 • Trading volume

-Traders and investors use these charts to identify patterns, trends, support levels, and resistance levels (and if you’re not sure what these terms mean, there’s a glossary for that).
+Traders and investors use these charts to identify patterns, trends, support levels, and resistance levels.
+If you're not sure what these terms mean, here’s a technical analysis glossary.
 There are a number of different chart types that show different kinds of data.
-Picking which one to use depends on two things: what you’re trying to figure out and the level of detail you need.
+Picking which one to use depends on two things: what you're trying to figure out and the level of detail you need.

 The three most common technical analysis charts are a great place to start: line charts, bar charts, and candlestick charts.